LEDs can save you thousands of dollars

 - LEDs are cheap and pay for themselves in just a year

-- LEDs come in all shapes, sizes, and colors (including that soft warm light I love so much)
+- LEDs come in all shapes, sizes, and colors (see our LED color and temperature guide)

 But I wasn’t alone.
 American homeowners across the country waste billions of dollars every year on inefficient incandescent and CFL light bulbs.

 And all that wasted energy leads to a lot of unnecessary pollution.
 Residential lighting emits 53 million tons of CO2 into the atmosphere each year.
 If we all switched to LEDs tomorrow we could cut that number by more than half.

 In this article I’ll share everything I learned during my research into LED lighting and show you how to make the switch.

 There are three common types of light bulbs: